Marvell-Consulting/project-reports/content/en/pim/project-reports/sprint0-mid/index.md

 ## What we did last week
 * Agree ways of working
-* Defining goals and APIs
+* Defining goals and KPIs
 * Drafting user stories
 * Exploring what we want to take into user testing
 * Mapping the as-is service
 * Mapping users and stakeholders
 * Planning initial 2 user group workshops (data consumer)
-* Preparing for first backlog refinement session
+* Completed first backlog refinement session
 * Review participant list and address gaps for alpha
 * Setting up service standard deck
+* Conducted two data consumer workshops

 ## What we’re planning to do this week